play-co/comet/NOTES.md

 * Multi-selection undo does not reset gizmo transform correctly, it resets it
     - May need to store transform gizmo state with each command in undo stack?
     - Also need a way to recalculate multi-transform gizmo when remote nodes move
-* Empty (Container) icon needs to be selectable, but not scale with viewport
-    - Also needs to select all children, not itself when clicked so transform gizmo can manipulate
-* Undoing nested nodes restores children which were also removed, could be an uncloaking problem

 # Enhancements